FDA Approves Indego for More Spinal Cord Injury Patients

 “I cried, to tell you the truth,” he said.
 “Being upright, it was very fulfilling.”

-It was his first time wearing the Indego, a robotic device which can be fitted to the legs to allow people with spinal cord injury to walk and participate in gait training.
+It was his first time wearing the Indego, a robotic device that can be fitted to the legs to allow people with spinal cord injury to walk and participate in gait training.

 The U.S. Food and Drug Administration (FDA) has cleared an expanded indication for use for the Indego, which will allow even more people to benefit from the device.